lpickens03/lpickens03.github.io/about.md

    </div>
 </div>
 <h2>Mission Statement</h2>
-This site is a way for me to document my research, projects and experiences for my own personal reference.
-While my primary focus will be on information security related topics, I may stray off course whenever the mood hits.
+This site is a way for me to document my own personal research, projects and experiences for future reference.

 <h2>About Me</h2>
-As a relatively recent convert to InfoSec, I am a firm believer in building your knowledgebase in the fundamentals of computer science, networking and business management in order to succeed in this field.
-Without a holistic approach to security, you may overlook critical gaps in both your defensive and offensive strategies.
-This is one of the things I love most about InfoSec.
-It requires you to stay both humble in how much you know and always eager to learn more.
+Having been in the tech industry for ~10 years, I have had the plesure of working as a systems administrator, software engineer, security analyst and now cybersecurity engineer.
+I currently develop software applications to automate security vulnerability and compliance scanning and reporting for a multinational financial institution.

-Before InfoSec, I spent a few years as a system administrator and then another few as a software engineer.
-I am currently a cybersecurity analyst for a government contractor.
-I assess customer infrastructure for security vulnerabilities as well as support in-depth penetration testing of customer systems.
+The best thing about this industry is that I never get bored.
+There is always something new to learn and a variety of ways to learn it!